mui/material-ui/docs/src/pages/guides/api/api.md

 ### boolean vs enum

-There are a couple of way to the variants of a component: with a *boolean*; or with an *enum*.
+There are two options to design the API for the variations of a component: with a *boolean*; or with an *enum*.
 For example, let's take a button that has different types.
 Each option has its pros and cons:

 - Option 1 *boolean*: